Hydreuma: Construction, use and history

 Apart from water supply, they might have been used as trading monitoring posts for tax collection purposes, as garrisons and also as military-representative structures.
 Some hydreumata were used as water sources to irrigate land, and to supply water for the port of Berenice Troglodytica (Berenike).
 The fortifications served to protect the well from desert sand.

 These forts are attested by Pliny, in texts found through the Eastern Desert, reports of individual transports, as well as in the Antonine Itinerary and the Tabula Peutingeriana.
 While Strabo mentions that the first ones were built by Ptolemy II, most were built by the Romans between the first and second century AD on the old Egyptian routes between the Nile Valley and the Red Sea, after the earlier Ptolemaic trade route between Edfu and Berenike was largely abandoned.
 Reportedly, Emperor Vespasian fortified many hydreumata, which thus became praesidia, presumably because indigenous people began to use camels for raids.
 They were later often repaired or reconstructed.
+Beginning in the second and third century, activity declined probably due to demographic and economic changes caused by the Parthian Wars, Antonine Plague and the Crisis of the Third Century and the forts were abandoned during the sixth century.
 Today many are either destroyed or buried by sand, some were restored in the early 20th century.